Frequently asked questions

 Early signs of autism can include delayed speech development, limited eye contact, lack of interest in peer interactions, repetitive behaviors, and intense focus on specific interests.
 It's important to consult with a healthcare professional for a proper diagnosis if you notice these signs in your child.

-We diagnose autism through a combination of developmental screenings, detailed evaluations, and careful observations.
-We gather insights from parents, teachers, and caregivers to fully understand the child's behavior and development.
+Diagnosing autism involves a blend of developmental screenings, detailed evaluations, and careful observations.
+Insights from parents, teachers, and caregivers are crucial to fully understand the child's behavior and development.

 There is currently no cure for autism, but early intervention and appropriate therapies can significantly improve the quality of life for individuals with autism.
 Many people with autism lead successful and fulfilling lives with the right support and resources.